flomotlik/blog/_posts/2012-05-14-Assets-Sprites-CDN.markdown

 This blogpost shows how we use the Asset Pipeline, Compass and Amazon Cloudfront to serve all of our assets fast without sending any requests to our application directly.

+We use all of it on [railsonfire.com](https://www.railsonfire.com) to make sure we make the best of all the resources the cloud provides.

 ##Asset Pipeline
 ***The [asset pipeline](http://guides.rubyonrails.org/asset_pipeline.html) provides a framework to concatenate and minify or compress JavaScript and CSS assets.
 It also adds the ability to write these assets in other languages such as CoffeeScript, Sass and ERB.***

-The [official Guide](http://guides.rubyonrails.org/asset_pipeline.html) has a brief an easy introduction on how to use the asset pipeline and [upgrade from earlier versions of Rails](http://guides.rubyonrails.org/asset_pipeline.html#upgrading-from-old-versions-of-rails).
-Another great resources is the [Railscast on the asset pipeline](http://railscasts.com/episodes/279-understanding-the-asset-pipeline).
+The [official Guide](http://guides.rubyonrails.org/asset_pipeline.html) has a brief and easy introduction on how to use the asset pipeline and [upgrade from earlier versions of Rails](http://guides.rubyonrails.org/asset_pipeline.html#upgrading-from-old-versions-of-rails).
+Another great resource is the [Railscast on the asset pipeline](http://railscasts.com/episodes/279-understanding-the-asset-pipeline).

 We will briefly introduce our configuration and then go over our CSS, Javascript and Image setup.